2025 New Model 90% Pre-Assembled Recumbent ExerciseBike with Arm Exerciser >>

 • Gait Training: Relearning to walk using guided, repetitive movements.

 • Aerobic Exercise: Improves heart health and endurance.
 Recumbent cycling is a top choice.
+A tricycle or recumbent tricycle can also be used for safe, stable cycling.

 • Strength Training: Light resistance exercises (2–3 times per week) help reverse muscle atrophy.